-Digestive enzymes added to enteral formula via a cartridge device attached to the tubing used for enteral feeding is considered investigational (eg, Relizorb™ immobilized lipase cartridge).
-Efficacy and necessity has not been shown in current literature.
-Lack of control groups, long term outcome, and accounting for nutritional variables within the studies are considered major drawbacks of available literature.
+Digestive enzymes added to enteral formula via a cartridge device attached to the tubing used for enteral feeding is considered investigational (e.g., Relizorb™ immobilized lipase cartridge).
+There is insufficient evidence based on the current literature to include lack of control groups, long term outcome, and accounting for nutritional variables within the studies are considered major drawbacks of available literature.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes, and/or ICD diagnostic codes.

 The following HCPCS per Diem code ranges may be used to report TPN or enteral nutrition therapy: